-The main idea behind the Backsolve method is to use recent transaction price for one of the classes of shares, Black-Scholes option pricing model and other additional information that can be derived from company’s capital structure to determine estimated fair value (FV) of equity.
+The main idea behind the Backsolve valuation method is to use recent transaction price for one of the classes of shares, Black-Scholes option pricing model and other information that can be derived from company’s capital structure to determine estimated fair value (FV) of equity.

 Step 1 – Identify pricing terms of the recent equity transaction;

 Step 2 – Identify relevant dividend/distribution rights and related “breakpoints”;

 Step 4 – Estimate required inputs for option pricing model: risk-free rate, expected terms, volatility;

 Step 5 – Calculate estimated FV of equity using “trial and error” approach;

 FV equation in Step 3 represents a formula with two unknowns, being estimated FV of equity and estimated FV of a call option.
 Standard Black-Scholes equation also shows the above two variables and three other inputs, i.e., risk-free rate, expected volatility end option term.
 The three inputs can be determined using market information and management estimates.

 The two equations, i.e., Black-Scholes formula and equity equation with two unknowns, being FV of stock and call option can be resolved to determine unknow values.

 The practice approach used to determine the two unknowns is “trial and error” where a specialist considers multiple equity values (or option values) to make sure the two equations are appropriately resolved.